How to organize emails: the 3-Zone Inbox Method

 Start with your Archive zone.
 Every newsletter, promotional email, and system notification goes in a filter that skips the inbox and applies the Archive label.
 These filters handle the noise without you ever seeing it.

-Next, Reference filters.
-Create a filter for confirmations, receipts, invoices, and project updates — any recurring message type you need to search for later goes into Reference automatically.
+Next, set up your Reference filters.
+Create a filter for confirmations, receipts, invoices, and project updates.
+Any recurring message type you need to search for later goes into Reference automatically.

 Email management tips: starter filter setup (copy and adapt)